lowRISC/opentitan/doc/project/development_stages.md

 The next life stage is **Development**.
 The hardware IP is being developed in GitHub, the specification is converted to Markdown, and design and verification planning is underway.
 This is a long phase expected to last until a more formal review is requested for full completion sign-off.
-When in Development phase, the stage tracking of the design and verification milestones are valid.
+When in Development phase, the stage tracking of the design and verification stages are valid.
 See those sections that follow for details there.
 To exit this stage, a sign-off review must occur.
 See the section on sign-off for details.